NPDES Stormwater Program

 - Proper maintenance of all BMP’s is as important as having them installed correctly.

-For information on appropriate measures for your site, contact the City of Hutchinson Environmental Specialist at (320) 234-5682.Drainage/Erosion Control Permit Application
+For information on appropriate measures for your site, contact the City of Hutchinson Project/Environmental/Regulatory Manager at (320) 234-5682.Drainage/Erosion Control Permit Application

 Prohibited discharges are a major threat to water quality everywhere.